Herman Emmanuel Fankem: Arrest in Canada and legal proceedings

 After law enforcement determined that he used a false identity, Fankem refused to meet with CBSA officers trying to determine his identity and refused to have his photograph or fingerprints taken.
-Over four and a half years, Fankem refused to attend 51 detention review hearings, each of which extended his detention.
+Over four and a half years, Fankem refused to attend 51 detention review hearings, each missed hearing extending his detention.
 Fankem became increasingly agitated, telling the Immigration and Refugee Board to "go to hell" in one hearing before storming off.
 He threatened and insulted CBSA officers over forty times, claiming that he was "kidnapped" by them.

 In June 2018, the IRB unexpectedly ordered Fankem's release, which was overturned by the Federal Court of Canada, who ruled that "the court’s impression is that [Fankem] considers himself to be the director of a play and Canadian authorities are but actors subject to his direction".
 On June 21, 2019, proceedings related to Fankem were made private as he could "disclose information that would be harmful to his case".
 The decision was lifted in November.
 The IRB barred press coverage of the case to "facilitate Mr. Fankem's ability to fully participate in his hearing without creating additional distress".

-A June 2020 mental health assessement determined that Fankem had no problems with memory or cognition nor was he suffering from a major mental illness, but he likely "faces problems in higher order reasoning".
+A June 2020 mental health assessment determined that Fankem had no problems with memory or cognition and did not suffer from any major mental illness, but he likely "faces problems in higher order reasoning".
 As there was a lack of available information regarding his developmental history, a provisional diagnosis was made for paranoid personality disorder as well as a delusional disorder, persecutory type.
-On August 21, 2020, the CBSA confirmed Fankem was Cameroonian and a travel document application was filed with the Cameroonian Consulate.
-Fankem is currently still detained, and is the longest-serving detainee in Canada on immigration charges.
+On August 21, 2020, the CBSA confirmed Fankem was Cameroonian and an application for a travel document was filed with the Cameroonian Consulate.
+Fankem is still detained and is the longest-serving detainee on immigration charges in Canada.